Erin Stewart: Homelessness

-Stewart has invested resources into helping New Britain's homeless population through her creation of the Building Hope Together Task Force: New Britain's Permanent Workplan to End Homelessness.
+Stewart invested resources into helping New Britain's homeless population through her creation of the Building Hope Together Task Force: New Britain's Permanent Workplan to End Homelessness.
 Stewart secured $2.145 million to fund the construction of more than ten units of permanent supportive housing; connecting individuals to the services needed to get back on their feet.
-Veterans' homelessness is another issue which Stewart has made a focal point of her tenure, providing access to services, supportive housing and critical care needed by veterans.
+Veterans' homelessness is another issue which Stewart made a focal point of her tenure, providing access to services, supportive housing and critical care needed by veterans.
 Working closely with Veterans Inc., the City committed $205,000 to bring 18 units of veterans' housing to New Britain.

 Energy and innovation

 Stewart committed to making New Britain a "green" community.
 Through her "Smart City Initiative," Stewart spearheaded the largest solarization project in New Britain's history, including a solar array at Shuttle Meadow Reservoir, as well as rooftop solar arrays on most school buildings.
-She is also taking steps to increase the use of LED technology in all City buildings and streetlights, to further reduce the City's energy consumption, and is embarking on building the city's first fuel cell.
+She is also taking steps to increase the use of LED technology in all City buildings and streetlights to further reduce the City's energy consumption and is embarking on building the city's first fuel cell.
 Stewart founded an Energy and Innovation Committee to oversee this initiative.